Recent News & Events

 - This depiction of Bhagwan Swaminarayan’s last days on earth shows him giving Gunatitanand Swami final instructions about leading the Swaminarayan Sampradaya.

-- Those same instructions and empowerments have been passed down to each of the enlightened gurus in an unbroken spiritual lineage for almost two hundred years.
+- Those same instructions and empowerments have been passed down to each of the enlightened gurus in an unbroken spiritual lineage for over two hundred years.

 - This murti (sacred image) is made from five pure metals: gold, silver, copper, iron and lead.